joblobob/conferences/CppNorth2025.md

 After a quick and effective words from Karen Connelly and Mike Daum, we greet Kate Gregory for her annual Keynote.
 More than a tradition, it has become the landmark of the conference.
 People were quoting her all week long.
 Once again such a relevant talk about how to change the world by changing our worlds one little good action at the time.
 Truly inspiring.

 Already time for the first talk of the day; Taming a beast using onnx runtime in AAA games by Jean-Simon Lapointe.
 Absolutely great.
 I really need to re-watch this one, I thought he was showing us how to integrate ONNX in a codebase all along, but as I was digesting it at close to midnight, I realized that I was thinking so much about his talk because he didn't show me how to integrate this library in a codebase.
 He show all of us how Great Project Management works!!
-It was a great was to show us how applied software engineering should be done t all levels.
+It was a great way to show us how applied software engineering should be done at all levels.
 Thank you Jean-Simon!

-Lunch was provided by the conference, excellent variety of plates, good times!
+Lunch was provided by the conference, excellent variety of plates, good times to talk with amazing people!!

+Then, after a great afteenon of both technical and non-technical talks, there was a surprise keynote by the one and only...
+Tony Van Eerd!
+Shoudld we check for Null?
+Now we all know the correct answer.... "it depends"!!
+Again, an awesome plunge into the real world, with simple questions, entertaining essays, and engaging responses.
+We should all thank Tony for another thought provoking talk!
+I can't wait for contracts now! (only to have others ignore them! haha!)

+Monday was packed!
+We finished with the belonging dinner, with a mindful talk by Seavey van Walsum, University of Toronto, **Human Centred** Data Science Masters Student.
+Wow, what an appropriate title in those times!
+Altough not long enough for me, I loved every minute of her talk!
+How to center the human through our computer centric society is getting very difficult, this is just another example on how open to each other we shoud be.

+After an eventful day (seems like i've been here already for 1 week!) we retreated with a couple of fellow friends for drinks at a local venue ;)

 ## Tuesday, Day 2!

+The second day will be memorable!
+I will be the host of the Lightning talks!
+Yesterday I was up really late to get more peple to join the fun!

 ## Wednesday, Day 3 :'(